 Disabled persons employed in California are well-protected under the ADA.
 Employers considered ‘covered entities’ may not, at any time before or during employment, engage in acts that:

-Neither severity nor permanency are considerations when gauging disability.
+Neither severity nor permanency is considerations when gauging disability.

-JML Law understands ADA law, and will fight to get compensation you deserve.
-If you’d like a free, no obligation disability discrimination case evaluation, contact our law office today.
+JML Law understands ADA law, and will fight to get the compensation you deserve.
+If you’d like a free, no-obligation disability discrimination case evaluation, contact our law office today.